Shopping for a new BMW X1?

 Rear Wheel Drive

-The BMW X1 was slotted into the brand's lineup in the U.S. just two years ago, although it's been a known quantity in Europe for years.
-At least conceptually, it seems like the perfect solution to nailing down style-savvy urbanites with an occasional hankering for off-pavement travel—no matter what the continent.
-However, the X1 has a couple of serious handicaps: It's offered at a price that may cause even BMW shoppers to wince, and it's not as space-efficient inside as some might hope.
+The BMW X1 joined the brand's U.S. lineup just two years ago, though it's been a known quantity in Europe for much longer.
+At least conceptually, it seems like the perfect solution to nailing down style-savvy urbanites with an occasional hankering for off-pavement travel—no matter the continent.
+However, the X1 has a couple of serious handicaps: It's offered at a price that may cause even BMW shoppers to wince and it's not as space-efficient inside as some might expect.

 Thanks to its taller ride height and available all-wheel drive, the 2015 BMW X1 might appeal to rugged types, or it may simply boost the confidence of snow belt dwellers.
 However, it's smaller than the mid-size X3 crossover, which should still be your go-to if you plan on putting adults in the back seat.